conversejs/converse.js/docs/source/developer_api.rst

 open
 ~~~~

-Opens a multi user chatbox and returns an object representing it.
+Opens a multi user chat and returns an object representing it.
 Similar to the ``chats.get`` API.

 It takes 2 parameters: